This Wealthify review for 2022 will outline the company’s key pros and cons while comparing it to similar providers in the fintech industry.

 Wealthify’s signup process is reassuringly thorough, with its investment suitability process acting as a personalised financial advisor to help you find the right investments and create your investment plan.

-Once you’ve chosen your account type and investment style, you’ll need to fill out a few questions about your personal finance, as well as your appetite for risk.
+Once you’ve chosen your account type and investment style, you’ll need to fill out a few questions about your personal finance and your appetite for risk.
 You’ll then be recommended one of 5 investment approaches, ranging from cautious to adventurous.

 As an added investment incentive, the Wealthify referral scheme offers a great way to get rewarded for bringing in new clients.
-The company currently offer a £25 cashback for you and the person who you refer.
+Wealthify currently offers a £25 cashback for you and the person you refer.
 This amount will be paid into your and your friend’s first Wealthify Plan after the Qualifying Investment.

-To obtain your code, simply click on the ‘rewards’ tab on the app or in the ‘refer a friend’ section on your dashboard.
+To obtain your code, simply click on the app’s rewards tab or the “refer a friend” section on your dashboard.